 Feed Conversion ratio (FCR)

-FCR can be defined as the amount of feed consumed per unit of weight gain, and is a composite trait of starting and ending body weight and feed intake (Skinner-Noble and Teeter 2003).The average body weight gain and their feed intake weekly are shown in Table (2).This feed conversion ratio is an indicative of better nutrient utilization by Chabro birds.
+FCR can be defined as the amount of feed consumed per unit of weight gain, and is a composite trait of starting and ending body weight and feed intake (Skinner-Noble and Teeter, 2003).The average body weight gain and their feed intake weekly are shown in Table (2).This feed conversion ratio is an indicative of better nutrient utilization by Chabro birds.
 FCR in Chabro bird is 1.49 at 1 week was also reported by (Swati et al. 2022).
 Feed intake in Chabro bird progressively increased from first week (2.18±0.49 g) to twelth week (102.18±9.9 g) with a sharp decline during ninth and tenth week (70.12±16.72 g) reported by (Aparna and G.S.
 Makkar 2021)

 Table 2: Weekly weight gain and feed intake of Chabro bird.